 judgment, decree, or order changing legal custody

-cost and/or coverage changes in employee’s, dependent’s or spouse’s health plan
+cost and/or coverage changes in employee’s, dependent’s or spouse’s vision plan

-entitlement to or loss of eligibility for Government-sponsored programs ;or
+entitlement to or loss of eligibility for Government-sponsored vision programs ;or

 death of spouse or dependent

-Changes in membership must be received in the University Human Resources Benefits Division within 60 days of the qualifying event or within the same plan year as the mid-year qualifying event and are effective the first of the month following receipt of the form (on-line or paper) or that day if the form is received on the first of the month unless they are terminating due to ineligibility.
+Changes in membership must be received in the University Human Resources Benefits Division within 60 days of the qualifying event or within the same plan year as the mid-year qualifying event and are effective the first of the month following receipt of the form (on-line or paper) unless they are terminating due to ineligibility.
 Those enrollment changes are effective the first of the month following the qualifying event.
-Premium changes due to ineligibility are effective the first of the month following receipt of the form if the form is received within the same plan year as the qualifying event or within days of the qualifying event.
-Applications for changes due to birth or adoption of a child that are received within sixty days of the event are applicable the first of the month in which the birth or adoption occurs.
-If you submit an application more than 60 days after the date of birth or adoption but within the same plan year, the coverage will be effective the first of the month following receipt of the application.
+Applications for changes due to birth or adoption of a child that are received within 60 days of the event are applicable for the newborn or adopted child on the date the birth or adoption occurs.
+The premium change, if appropriate, is effective the first of the month in which the birth or adoption occurs.
+Changes to other family members are effective the first of the month following receipt of the form.
+If submitting an application more than 60 days after the date of birth or adoption but within the same plan year, the coverage will be effective the first of the month following receipt of the application.
 Applications not submitted on a timely basis will be processed when the next open enrollment period occurs if crossed over into the next plan year.

 Any ineligible dependents found on the Davis Vision Plan will be terminated on the last day of the month in which they became ineligible.
 Changes in the employee's coverage category to match this termination of dependent's coverage are subject to IRS Section 125 Regulations.
-Employee-participants with ineligible dependents enrolled on their policy will be responsible for the costs of incurred claims and may be suspended from the Plan for up to three (3) years.
+Employee-participants with ineligible dependents enrolled on their policy may be suspended from the Plan for up to three (3) years.

 Davis Vision Rates